labgrid-project/labgrid/doc/configuration.rst

 USBDebugger
 ~~~~~~~~~~~
-An USBDebugger resource describes a JTAG USB adapter (for example an FTDI
+An :any:`USBDebugger` resource describes a JTAG USB adapter (for example an
-FT2232H).
+FTDI FT2232H).

 .. code-block:: yaml